northle/docs/docs/1.x/basics/controllers-and-routing.md

 }
 ```

 Controller methods should always return some value.
-Melonly automatically sends proper headers based on returned data.
+Norther automatically sends proper headers based on returned data.
 In case of object or array, the response has the JSON type.
 When returned value is text or a view object, it will be rendered as HTML.

 ### Registering Controllers